Asmor/ndx/README.md

 Specifying multiple dice will cause them to be added together. e.g. `a:dx` is an attack with Mid+Max.

 **Tip:** Hey, this thing is called NDX!
 What a weird coincidence.
 Also, how is this a tip?

+##### Powers without rolls

+You can also create a power without any rolls by setting effects to `-`.
+This is mostly so that you can define all your powers (like inherents) so you don't lose track of them during the game.

+Examples:

+- `r:Push Your Limits :: - :: Whenever your limits wouldn't be pushed... push 'em.`
+- `g:Hope you remember what this does :: -`

 ### Description